shells-dw/streamdeck-totalmix/README.md

 Choose channels by name — the dropdown lists what TotalMix calls them ("1 · Mic 1"), read live from your interface.

 TotalMix addresses channels by their position in the currently visible bank, not by a fixed number, so a button can drift if you move around the mixer.
 To pin a button to one channel permanently, set **Bus** and **Pin bank start** (usually 0) in its settings.
 Stereo pairs count as one channel.
 This is still not perfect, as channels up on the mix shift their ID, for example, when a channel is stereo, it's 1, the next channel is 2, but if the channel 1 is set to mono, another channel is added to the mixer, making this channel 2 and the former channel 2 becomes channel 3.
-Until RME releases their new OSC implementation, which is currently in Alpha and supposed to fix that, there is nothing my plugin can do about that.
+Until RME releases the Global OSC implementation, which is currently in Beta (available today with TotalMix 2.1 Beta, setup see above), there is nothing my plugin can do about that.
 To work around that, set your channels as you need them before assigning StreamDeck functions to them.

 ### Input gain

 Preamp gain on a dial, locked to input channels.
 On linked stereo inputs, both sides move together.
 Channels without a preamp will show 0 and ignore the dial.

+dB-accurate stepping needs to know how wide your preamp's gain range is, and the classic OSC protocol doesn't identify the connected interface — so the button settings offer a **Device** selection.
+Pick your interface there and each detent moves by the amount you configured; left unset, a 65 dB span is assumed, which fits most RME preamps.
+Getting this wrong only changes how far a detent travels: the number on the display is always TotalMix's own readout, complete with its unit, so it stays truthful either way.

+The Global OSC gain dial doesn't need any of this — that protocol carries gain in dB directly and reports the device name itself, which the plugin uses to scale the position bar.

 > [!NOTE]
 > On buttons instead of SD+ dials this will allow nudging up or down with a button press.